Is The Blockchain’s Potential For Social Impact Over-Hyped?

 Doug Galen, a lecturer at Stanford Graduate School of Business, was also skeptical when he started reviewing blockchain projects with a social purpose.
 He imagined quite a few would be fluff, or otherwise involve blockchain more for PR reasons than actual need.
 After looking at 193 initiatives, he was presently surprised.
 Many deserve the attention they are getting, he says.

 Two-thirds of 193 are expected to start demonstrating impact in the next six months, according to the analysis.
-A quarter have “transformative” potential.
-A fifth are “providing a solution to a problem that could otherwise not have been solved without blockchain.”
+A quarter has “transformative” potential.
+A fifth is “providing a solution to a problem that could otherwise not have been solved without blockchain.”
 And a further 65% “are bringing forward solutions that are material improvements.”

 “I thought there was going to be more hype, but there was more reality around how blockchain is being used,” Galen tells Fast Company.
 “If your project is solving for transparency, fraud and reducing the costs of moving money or identity, blockchain has a lot of potential to help.”

-Note: Correction: We’ve updated this article to explain more accurately how Votem’s project in Montana works.